Every Filipino has experienced or knows someone close to them who has experienced an emergency.

 You can follow the 3/6/9 rule when computing your emergency fund1.
-Save 3 months of your income or expense if you’re single, have a steady source of income, have no dependents, no huge loans like mortgages, and can easily move in with relatives when needed.
-6 months of income or expense if you have a partner, you both have a steady paycheck, have mortgages or huge loans, and have dependents.
-Meanwhile, 9 months of income or expense is suggested for those without a steady source of income or those who are the sole income earner in the family.
+Save three months of your income or expense if you’re single, have a steady source of income, have no dependents, no huge loans like mortgages, and can easily move in with relatives when needed.
+Six months of income or expense if you have a partner, you both have a steady paycheck, have mortgages or huge loans, and have dependents.
+Meanwhile, nine months of income or expense is suggested for those without a steady source of income or those who are the sole income earner in the family.

 As you may have noticed, you can determine how much you’ll save up on your emergency fund based on either your monthly income or expenses.

 Saving 3, 6, or 9 months’ worth of your monthly income works best for salaried, regular employees.
-This is because they have an idea roughly how much they’re going to get and when they’re going to receive the money each month.
+This is because they have an idea roughly how much they will get and when they will receive the money each month.